Wednesday, October 9, 2024

 August 4, 1949

 Steele also became friends with Marshall Grant, who had come to Memphis in 1947, worked as a mechanic at the same company as guitarist Luther Perkins.
 Both joined with Johnny Cash in the early 1950s and Steele happened to work as a salesman at the same company as Grant and Perkins.
 Steele, who was a veteran performer by then, advised Grant how to tune an upright bass when he switched from guitar to bass.
 Grant remembered: "And so I bought it [the bass] and took it home.
 Put it in my car and took it back to the shop, went back to work, had to work it on my car and lay it on top of the seat, as a lot of bass people did.
 But anyhow, I called John, and I said 'Luther's got this guitar, and I got a bass, and I don't know how in the hell you tune this thing.'
 So there was a person that worked at Auto Sales there, his name was Gene Steele, and he was a salesman there, and he had a little band.
-So I went to Gene the next day and said 'Gene, how in hell do you a bass?'
+So I went to Gene the next day and said 'Gene, how in hell do you tune a bass?'
 He said 'I don't know but we're doin' a little gig tonight, and I'll ask the bass player.'
 He came back the next morning with a picture drawn in his hand [showing] G, D, A and E, just like the top four strings on a guitar.
 So I called John, and Luther was working on the other side of the shop, and I said 'Look here Luther, this is how you tune this little sucker'.
 And I said 'Let's get together tonight, tune it and make some music.'"

 Paul Burlison, who became lead guitarist with the Johnny Burnette Rock'n'Roll Trio, remembered "they [the radio station] had a place there for people to sit and watch while it was broadcast live" as written in Tav Falco's book "Ghosts Behind the Sun".
 Burlison also recalled watching acts like Al Burns, Bobby Knight, and Gene Steele.
 By 1954, Steele had done more than 3,300 programs with the same sponsor and his early morning show had become an institution.